janithc/comp20-jkulatunge/responsive/README.md

 1. I believe I have implemented all requirements of this assignment correctly.
 2. I did not collaborate or discuss with classmates.
-3. This assignment took approximately three hours to complete.
+3. This assignment took approximately two hours to complete.